 Completing a team of ABAP-ers is not easy.
-An ABAP programmer is a software engineer, but they also need the business curiosity that business consultants have.
-After all, programming in SAP is not only technology but also learning about business modules.
+An ABAP developer is a software engineer, but they also need the business curiosity that business consultants have.
+After all, developing in SAP is not only technology but also learning about business modules.
 Only the mixture of a great software engineer and the basics of modular knowledge creates the best ABAP consultants.
 As you can see, creating such a team is an engaging and difficult task, and at the same time… our Hicron specialty.

 Consultants to take off!